avalon60/OraTAPI/README.md

 NOTES:
 If you are on Windows and have Git Bash installed, the Linux/macOS instructions should also work in a Git Bash terminal.
-OraTAPI can be used via Powershell or Git Bash.
+OraTAPI can be used via PowerShell or Git Bash.

 ## Performing Upgrades
 It's worth noting that when you unzip the installation archive file, it creates a directory, whose name is of the form